 “Hope is being able to see that there is light despite all of the darkness”

 Last night, my mind swirled with anxious thoughts triggered by the uncertainty in the world right now.
-I tried all sorts of mindfulness and relaxation tricks to clear my head and get to sleep.
+I tried various mindfulness and relaxation techniques to clear my mind and fall asleep.
 Nothing worked.
 Eventually, I gave up and read a book.

 As luck would have it, one of the first messages I read on my phone this morning was this quote by Desmond Tutu: